dtcenter/METplus-Training/docs/Tutorial/v5.0/grid_to_grid.rst

 .. admonition:: Sample Output

-  Text in **Blue boxes** are sample output from a command or contents of a file.
+  Text in **BLUE boxes** are sample output from a command or contents of a file.

 .. admonition:: File Contents